 The East London area is surrounded by the City of London, Holloway, Peckham, Dulwich and Brentwood.
 The East End of London is a subset of this area, with Aldgate Pump at the edge of the City considered a symbolic beginning of the East London area.

-East London offices benefit from plenty of transport connections.
-The entire area is well served by Underground and Overground services, including Circle, Jubilee, District, Hammersmith and City lines, as well as the DLR line that runs through to London City Airport.
+Commercial buildings in East London benefit from plenty of transport links.
+The area is well served by numerous underground stations, providing access to Hammersmith & City, Circle, District and Jubilee services.
+In addition, the DLR line provides links to London City Airport.